aleics/propserve/README.md

   );
 }
 ```

-By using the Angular [`async`](https://angular.io/api/common/AsyncPipe) pipe in the template, you can extract the value of `result$` once the `Observable` returns a value.
-Thus, the handling of both properties' changes is much simplified and functional-like.
+Thus, the source streams from input properties are already defined as `Observable`, and can be further used for Presentation or Intermediate streams by using the Angular [`async`](https://angular.io/api/common/AsyncPipe) pipe in the template, or by further mapping it.